heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/02-code-examples/README.md

 - `OK`: the message has been successfully sent
 - `ERROR <code>`: an error occurred while sending the message.
 The error code is an integer between 1 and 2 inclusive.
-The error codes are as follow:
+The error codes are as follows:
   - 1: the recipient is not connected
   - 2: the message exceeds 100 characters